 In this formula, Hits("w1 w2") is a function that returns the frequency of word combination "w1 w2", which is the number of times w1 appears exactly before w2 in all documents.
 Hits("w1") is a function that returns the frequency of word "w1" in all documents.
 Obviously, these kinds of information can be generated by scanning CW09DataTable and accessing CW09FreqTable.

-A Naive LCIR Synonym Mining Algorithm
+A Simple LCIR Synonym Mining Algorithm

-Based on the similarity formula in Figure 11, it is straightforward to come up with a naive algorithm for mining synonyms from the ClueWeb09 Category B data set.
+Based on the similarity formula in Figure 11, it is straightforward to come up with a simple algorithm for mining synonyms from the ClueWeb09 Category B data set.
 This algorithm consists of the following steps:

 (1) Word pair frequency counting step.
 Scan CW09DataTable with a MapReduce program, and generate a “pair count” table for all word pairs in the documents.
 Here a "word pair" means two adjacent words in any document.